-In C language the generic read() and write() functions can be directly used to receive bytes from and send bytes through a connected TCP socket:
+In C language the generic read() and write() functions can be directly used to receive bytes from, and send bytes through a connected TCP socket:

-int read(int socket, void \buf, int nbytes);
+int read(int socket, void buff, int nbytes);

-int write (int socket, void \buf, int nbytes);
+int write (int socket, void buff, int nbytes);

-Where socket is the connected TCP socket, buf a pointer to a place from where to get the bytes to be sent, or a place where to put the received bytes.
-And finally, nbytes is the number of bytes to be received or sent.
+Where socket is the connected TCP socket, buff is a pointer to a place from where to get the bytes to be sent, or where to put the received bytes.
+And finally, nbytes is the number of bytes to be sent or received.

-They return respectively the number of bytes received and the number of bytes sent, however, the read() function is blocking, if the requested number of bytes to read (nbytes) is not available (because the counterpart has not written them yet) it will block until they arrive.
-Both function return -1 in the case of error.
+They return respectively the number of bytes received and the number of bytes sent.
+Mind the read() function is blocking, if the requested number of bytes to read (nbytes) is not available (because the counterpart has not written them yet) it will block until they arrive.

+Both function return -1 in the case of an error.